Lowell Boulevard Project Updates

 News & Updates........................................................................................

-At the Tom Frost parking lot, installation of parking lot landscaping, a trailhead kiosk, and port-o-let enclosure are scheduled for summer 2018.
+At the Tom Frost parking lot, installation of parking lot landscaping, a trailhead kiosk, and port-o-let enclosure are scheduled to be completed summer 2019.

 We again want to thank everyone for continued patience during this project.
 Even though the contractor has been well ahead of schedule, we realize the ongoing construction zone can be difficult.